 • They are more measurable.
 Every digital solution comes with extensive analytics, so you can see what’s going on, often in real time.
 One of the biggest challenges in traditional marketing is figuring out whether your investment of money or time is generating results.
 The potent combo of digital marketing and analytics makes it far easier to connect results to specific marketing activities.

 So is traditional marketing dead?
 The short answer is, no. Not by a long shot.
 By definition, professional services firms are collections of individual experts.
 As a result, there will always be value in meeting people face to face—or, in our new post-Covid world, by video conference.
+And in certain industries, classic techniques such as sponsorships and tradeshow marketing continue to drive high-quality leads.
 In fact, Hinge’s own research has shown that the fastest-growing firms rely on a mix of both types of marketing.

 The Top 10 Digital Marketing Solutions